hashicorp/terraform-provider-google-beta/website/docs/r/compute_managed_ssl_certificate.html.markdown

 * `domains` -
   (Required)
   Domains for which a managed SSL certificate will be valid.
-Currently, there can only be one domain in this list.
+Currently, there can be up to 100 domains in this list.

 ## Attributes Reference